talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 >
 > *from* Double-Effect Reasoning: Doing Good and Avoiding Evil *by* T. A. Cavanaugh.

-While cattle farmer's *intend* to kill the cattle they raise, the crop farmer's intention is primarily to grow crops.
+In other words a cattle farmer *intends* to kill the cattle, the crop farmer's intention is primarily to grow crops.
 Any deaths that may occur during crop harvest are a side-effect of a morally neutral act.

 - A counter might follow that 'regardless of intention or acceptance the animals die, so I might as well get my meat.'

 This counter argument fails to take into account an individual's foreknowledge of what will occur.

-* A cattle farmer has foreknowledge that the cattle will be slaughtered and intends for them to be slaughtered.
+* A cattle farmer knows that the cattle will be slaughtered and intends for them to be slaughtered.

-* A crop farmer has foreknowledge that some animals (e.g rabbits, birds, rodents) may be killed during harvest but the intention is only to harvest crops.
+* A crop farmer knows that some animals (e.g rabbits, birds, rodents) may be killed during harvest but the intention is only to harvest crops.
 (The crop farmer would far prefer the animals were not in the field).

 Consider the following thought experiment: